 Grand Cayman: the beautiful Cayman Islands can be found in the western Caribbean, about 200 miles south of Cuba and 300 miles northwest of Jamaica.
 The islands are formed by large coral heads covering the submerged peaks of the western Cuban Sierra Maestra range, an underwater ridge known as the Cayman Ridge.
-The largest of these islands is Grand Cayman, approximately 80 sq miles in size.
+The largest of these islands is Grand Cayman, approx. 80 sq miles.

 Visitors to Grand Cayman can expect a wonderfully warm tropical climate, endless beautiful beaches and friendly local culture.
 Not to mention a huge variety of shops and restaurants; the perfect place to kick back and relax.